catdad/ColorJS/README.md

     color.CMYK({c: 1, m: 1, y: 0, k: 0});
     color.HEX(); //0000ff

+##Color scheme calculator

+You can use this library to calculate color various color harmonies. _Note: These values are mathematical suggestions, and may need to be adjusted slightly to make a more pleasant color combination or remain in the same color gamut._

+    //HUE +/- 30 degrees
+    color.analog(); //[original, plus, minus]

+    //HUE +/- 120 degrees
+    color.triad(); //[original, plus, minus]

+    //HUE +/- 150 degrees
+    color.split(); //[original, plus, minus]

+    // HUE + 180 degrees
+    color.complement(); //[original, complement]

 ##Note

 All colors are stored as RGBA values.
 Some rounding needs to occur for this, especially for HSL and HSV values.
 This will result in colors being ever so slightly different.
 If this is unacceptable, please look elsewhere.